CRA Federal Charges: New Tax Evasion Scam

 He asked me to go to the nearest grocery/convenience store and buy government-certified vouchers in order to pay the $5,000 I owe the government and then from there I would proceed to a CRA office where I would be educated on the mistakes I have been making on my tax submissions.

 He said I have to keep him on the phone the whole time and not hang up, and I am also not allowed to contact anyone else as this was a federal matter.

 I drove to the convenience store he told me the name of the <<vouchers>> I need to buy are called Steam.
 He also said not to talk to the convenience store clerk and if I’m being asked questions to respond that <<i’m buying these for family members>>.
 As I looked at the Steam cards I realized these were gaming gift cards and not government vouchers.

-Esentially, scammers want the victims to purchase cards worth of $2,000 or more and ask them to provide them with the codes on the back of cards.
+Essentially, scammers want the victims to purchase cards worth $2,000 or more and ask them to provide them with the codes on the back of cards.
 This way, they can redeem the value online and buy anything they want.

 What Are the Steam Gift Cards

 In simple words, Steam Cards are great alternatives for gift certificates.
 They are real, legitimate, and very popular in the gaming world.

 A Steam gift card works just like a game activation code that can be redeemed on Steam for the purchase of games, software, wallet credit, and any other item.